 I’ve purchased rollers from Amazon for as little as £10.
 Benjamin actually chided me a little for this; though, as with anything I purchase from that vast marketplace, I pay close attention to reviews before pulling the trigger.
 Still, it might be wiser to buy something from a more verified retailer, like Benjamin’s own Stacked Skincare, which has just launched in the UK, FYI.
 You’ll want to replace your micro-roller after a few uses.

 I use my derma-roller once a month.
 Some people recommend using it more often (or less often, if you’re using bigger needles), but I like this frequency—it’s enough for maintenance without feeling too harsh on my skin.
 Sometimes, if it’s been a particularly stressful month or if I’ve been travelling, I’ll see those familiar shadows start to creep up again toward the end, but it’s nothing my go-to cream concealer and upping my water intake can’t help.
 (And that is a sentence I could have only dreamed of uttering so airily just a year ago.)

-Never start micro-needling without slathering on some kind of primer first: Not only does that medium make the treatment feel less harsh on your skin, but also, when you use a great treatment, you’re literally pushing those ingredients deep into your skin for maximum absorption—up to 90% more than you would just by using your fingers and leaving it there.
+Never start micro-needling without slathering on some kind of serum first: Not only does that medium make the treatment feel less harsh on your skin, but also, when you use a great treatment, you’re literally pushing those ingredients deep into your skin for maximum absorption—up to 90% more than you would just by using your fingers and leaving it there.
 I typically use a serum with additional collagen-boosting ingredients like hyaluronic acid and vitamin C, below are some of our Byrdie favourites.